omadaniTet/sparse-moving-averages/README.txt

 fixed rate of 0.001).

 - See wrapper_synthetic.py, for how to generate some of the tables' entries in the paper.

-- See the two unit test files (test_SMAs.py and test_evaluations.py) for additional insights on the behaviour of the various functions.
+- realworld_seqs.py reads from Expedition sequences (108) and reports on that (either one SMA or compare a pair like above).
+TODO: add more sequences, eg Unix ones.

-TODO: Add a few real-world sequences from the paper, as well as code for experiments on those sequences.
+- See the two unit test files (test_SMAs.py andtest_evaluations.py) for additional insights on the behaviour of the various functions.